metno/weatherapi-docs/doc/support.md

 ### Yr.no

 The Yr website and mobile apps are developed by [NRK](https://nrk.no/).
-For questions regarding Yr, including the discontinued `forecast.xml` and `varsel.xml` data feeds, please contact <support@yr.no>.
+For questions regarding Yr, including the SVG meteograms and the discontinued HTML widgets, as well as the `forecast.xml` and `varsel.xml` data feeds, please contact <support@yr.no>.